Flex Alert in Effect - Help Conserve Energy

 Flex Alert in Effect

-Due to extreme heat forecasts for California and parts of the Southwest, the California Independent System Operator (CAISO) has issued a Flex Alert for Monday, July 12.
+Due to above-average heat forecasts for California, the California Independent System Operator (CAISO) has issued a Flex Alert for Wednesday, September 8th.

-Read more on the recent California ISO news release.
+Read more in the recent CA ISO news release.

 During a Flex Alert, consumers are asked to conserve energy to help the state balance high electricity demand and constrained power supply.
 Consumer conservation efforts can help reduce the likelihood that the state will need to initiate power outages to maintain system